immersve/immersve-docs/docs/guides/authentication.md

 # Authentication

-Depending on the use case and endpoint either API key or Sign-in-with-ethereum (SIWE) authentication may be used.
+Depending on the use case and operation, either API key or Sign-in-with-ethereum (SIWE) authentication mechanism may be used.

-Our SIWE method allows client applications to act on behalf of users within scopes explicitly granted by the user.
-API keys might be used for admin APIs and for applications not using SIWE authentication for their users.
+The SIWE method allows client applications to act on behalf of users within scopes explicitly granted by the user and is typically used by [decentralized applications and web3 wallets](/guides/non-custodial-wallets).
+API keys might be used for administrative operations and for applications not using SIWE authentication for their users such as [custodial wallets and exchanges](/guides/custodial-wallets).

-[Contact us](https://immersve.com/#contact) to provision credentials for your application.
+[Contact us](https://immersve.com/contact/) to provision credentials for your application.
 ## API Key Authentication

 Each request must be made with the following headers:

+Authentication:
 - **x-api-key** - The API key issued by Immersve
 - **x-api-secret** - The API secret issued by Immersve

+Target account:
 - **x-account-id** - The account ID targeted by the operation.
 This can be omitted if the target is the root account (such as when creating an account for example)

+The caller must have the correct permissions over this account to perform the requested operation.
 ## SIWE Authentication

+The use of web3-native authentication mechanisms within the context of card issuance means that the same level of protection to a user's funds in self-custodial wallets is applied to their activities as a cardholder.

 Accounts are identified by way of blockchain addresses.
 Proof of ownership of an address is based upon a process of authentication by way of verification of [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) challenges signed by the private key underlying an address.
 Upon successful authentication, Immersve will issue an access token for subsequent use in interactions with the Immersve API.